sharifmdathar/tarsmith/README.md

 - 🛠️ **Multiple Executables**: Select which binaries to add to PATH (useful for tools like Node.js with `node`, `npm`, `npx`, etc.)
 - 🐚 **Shell Detection**: Automatically configures PATH for bash, zsh, or fish shells
 - ✨ **Zero Configuration**: Sensible defaults - just press Enter to accept
+- 🚀 **Non-Interactive Mode**: Use command-line flags for automated installations

 ## Demo